Coronavirus - the more interesting hotel enhancements

 This technology has been used for decades in medical environments and Vivid Hospitality Solutions, a hospitality technology company based in London, has developed a version specifically for the hotel environment - both safe and effective.
-One unit is wheeled into a bedroom post-clean and a buddy unit is placed in the ensuite.
-A safety device is attached to the outside of the bedroom door (UVc light is not safe for skin or eyes) and the 15 minute zapping process is started.
+A safety device is attached to the outside of the door (UVc light is not safe for skin or eyes) and the 15 minute zapping process is started.
 You can see from the photo below why we've nicknamed ours Nuke Skywalker.

-The key to using this concept successfully in a hotel environment is firstly ensuring the fog particulate is very small (5 microns) so that nothing ends up damp.
+The key to using this concept successfully in a hotel environment is firstly ensuring the fog particulate is very small (5 microns) so that nothing ends up overly damp.
 Secondly, the chemical used must be effective on viruses including coronaviruses.
 Thirdly, it must also be non-toxic and 100% safe for humans and cause no damage whatsoever to the fixtures, fittings and electronics of the hotel.
-The bio-chemical we have chosen is called Sterifog, It is organic, food safe, vegan and contains no irritants.
-The key active ingredient in Sterifog is similar to the active ingredient in contact lens solution.
-We believe fogging will be of use throughout the public areas of the hotel during the night and throughout the kitchen and back office areas of the hotel.
-We are also likely to fog a bedroom prior to housekeeping getting down to business.
+The bio-chemical we have chosen is called stabilised hypochlorous acid - essentially ionised salt water.
+It is organic, food safe, vegan and contains no irritants.
+We plan to use fogging throughout the hotel including the kitchen, storage and back office areas.

 If you have any questions, then please get in touch with the hotel.
 Remember to check out our coronavirus protocols page prior to your stay.